A hand gripping a large knife in a dirty tiled bathroom

 Body-thrillers linger on the terror of losing yourself from the inside out — experiments, mutations, invasive procedures, and transformations that feel more tragic than monstrous.
 Identity becomes fragile, flesh becomes a threat, and science steps in as the villain.

-Body-Rot / Medical Thriller essentials:
+Body-Rot / Medical Thriller Essentials:

 The Fly • Unsane • Oxygen